How to Make a Timeline in Word

 Open a new document in Lucidchart or use one of our Word timeline templates, shown below.

-For Lucidchart Pro, Team, and Enterprise accounts, we offer a timeline shape library (used in the first three templates) that includes timeline blocks, milestones, and intervals that snap in place and adjust as you change the dates.
+For Lucidchart Pro, Team, and Enterprise accounts, we offer more functionality for timelines.
 To upgrade your subscription and access this shape library, see our pricing page.

 3. Customize your timeline

-Drag and drop shapes onto the canvas to create a timeline from scratch, or adjust the dates and milestones on the template to fit your project.
+Create a timeline from scratch, or adjust the dates on the template to fit your project.